jcorioland/a2a-maf-workflow/README.md

 Start the writer service (defaults to port 8000 unless you override):

+Note: for A2A clients, make sure the agent card advertises the correct host/port by setting `A2A_PUBLIC_URL` (e.g. `http://localhost:8000`).

 ```bash
 PYTHONPATH=src uv run --prerelease=allow uvicorn agents.writer.main:app --host 0.0.0.0 --port 8000
 ```